dqops/dqo/docs/examples/data-validity/percentage-of-valid-uuid.md

 # Percentage of valid UUID

-We are verifying if the rows in the table contain valid UUID values.
+Verifies that the percentage of valid UUID values in a column does not fall below the minimum accepted percentage.

 **PROBLEM**